Sir Robert Long, 6th Bt.1

 Last Edited=21 May 2006

-John Olav Kerr, Baron Kerr of Kinlochard was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.).1 He was created Baron Kerr of Kinlochard, of Kinlochard in Perth and Kinross [U.K. Life Peer] on 30 June 2004.1
+John Olav Kerr, Baron Kerr of Kinlochard was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.)1 He was created Baron Kerr of Kinlochard, of Kinlochard in Perth and Kinross [U.K. Life Peer] on 30 June 2004.1

 Citations